BACKGROUND AND PERSONALITY

-Jackson will need an experienced owner, someone who has dealt with nervous/anxious dogs before.
+Jackson is quite a complex dog with a high bite risk so he will need an experienced owner, preferably someone who has dealt with aggression in dogs before.
 He absolutely needs a soft and gentle approach with someone patient and we feel he would be best suited to living with one person in whom he can form a strong bond with.

 If you are interested in adopting Jackson please download and complete our Dog Adoption Application Form by clicking HERE